2023 Best Value Health Sciences & Services Schools in Minnesota

 Read full report on Health Sciences & Services at St Cloud Technical and Community College

-Hennepin Technical College ranked #9 on this year’s Best Value Health Sciences & Services Schools in Minnesota list.
-Located in the large suburb of Brooklyn Park, Hennepin Technical College is a public school with a small student population.
+Hennepin Technical College came in at #9 in this year’s edition of the Best Value Health Sciences & Services Schools in Minnesota ranking.
+Located in the suburb of Brooklyn Park, Hennepin Technical College is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at Hennepin Technical College are $5,741 a year.
+In-state tuition fees for undergraduate students at Hennepin Technical College are $5,741 per year.

-Read full report on Health Sciences & Services at Hennepin Technical College
+Full Health Sciences & Services at Hennepin Technical College Report

-Normandale Community College did quite well in this year’s ranking of the best value schools for health sciences and services students.
-It came in at #10 on the list.
-Located in the city of Bloomington, Normandale Community College is a public college with a moderately-sized student population.
+With a ranking of #10, Normandale Community College did quite well on this year’s best value schools for health sciences and services students.
+Located in the small city of Bloomington, Normandale Community College is a public college with a medium-sized student population.

 Normandale Community College undergraduate students pay an average of $5,789 in in-state tuition and fees each year.

-Explore all the Best Value Health Sciences & Services Schools in the Plains States Area or other specific states within that region.
+Explore all the Best Value Health Sciences & Services Colleges in the Plains States Area or other specific states within that region.

 Health Sciences & Services is one of 30 different types of healthcare programs to choose from.